PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed 'User Interface' setting not disabling the HUD when toggled off

+- Fixed ammo and weapon info potentially not showing up on the HUD when style is set to 'Numeric'

 - Optimized HUD, Main Menu, and damage indicators

+- Removed Font Scale setting

+- Removed most UI tooltips

 - New end of match quotes from community members